Constant Contact vs Mailchimp Reviews

 Constant Contact vs Mailchimp deliverability rates are pretty much the same.

-Though there are conflicting pieces of information online in the various Constant Contact versus Mailchimp comparison write-ups, indicating one having a better deliverability rate than the other, the number is usually in the high 90s (percentage) for both.
+Though there are conflicting pieces of information online in the various Constant Contact versus Mailchimp comparison write-ups, indicating one has a better deliverability rate than the other, the number is usually in the high 90s (percentage) for both.

 Mailchimp’s deliverability percentages are usually in the 96 to 99 percent range.
 Constant Contact’s rate is 97 percent.

-Registration forms are at the front-end of your subscriber list.
+Registration forms are at the front end of your subscriber list.
 When integrating the form with your site, you would want it to be pretty modern and seamless.

 Constant Contact allows you to change the image banner, font, and background color.
 The fields available are restricted to regular tick boxes denoting a user’s basic details, such as their name, company, etc.